KnowScratcher/Library/README.md

 # Library
+Library - A book managing system.

 <div align="center">
 <img alt="page" src="https://raw.githubusercontent.com/KnowScratcher/Library/refs/heads/main/jounal_img/home.png" height="400px">
 </div>

-Library - A book managing system.

 # How to use
-1. Register a book using home > register
+1. Register a book using home > register by scanning the barcode of your book

 2.